ailur-backup/Burgernotes/README.md

 python3 init_db
 ```

+In login.js, main.js, signup.js, make sure to set the "remote" variable to "".

 Edit config.ini to your liking, then to start the server run:
 ```
 python3 main
 ```
 ### Links
 [Go to the Burgernotes website](https://notes.hectabit.org)